Things to Do in Uruguay in June

 How much does accommodation cost in Uruguay in June?

-What are the best things to do in Uruguay in June?
+What festivals or events happen in Uruguay in June?